sohel00/Sentiment_Analysis/README.md

 # Sentiment_Analysis

-Sentiment analysis app which takes the tweet as input and provides polarity/sentiment between -1 to 1 (- value means negativity and + value positivity)
+Sentiment analysis app which takes the tweet as input and provides polarity/sentiment between -1 to 1 (- value means negativity and + value means positivity)

 Dependencies :